diegokrule1/crawler/README.md

 The fact that we are using channels and go routine allows the application to analyse several url concurrently

+Yuo need to define the following environment variables:

+`POSTGRES_USER`: The postgres user `POSTGRES_PASSWORD`: The postgres password `POSTGRES_DB`: The name of the database `POSTGRES_HOST`: The name of the host the the database is running

 ## Limitations

 The current crawler only "walks" the url.
 Much more could be done by analysing the responses.